Cristiano Ronaldo Spotted At The Monaco Grand Prix With Girlfriend Georgina Rodriguez And Son Cristiano Jr.

-Portuguese soccer player Cristiano Ronaldo enjoyed a day of fun with his family as a spectator at the 2019 Monaco Formula 1 Grand Prix qualifying session on Sunday, reported the Daily Mail.
+Portuguese soccer player Cristiano Ronaldo enjoyed a day of fun with his family as a spectator at the 2019 Monaco Formula 1 Grand Prix qualifying session on Sunday, reported The Daily Mail.
 He watched from the VIP stand alongside his girlfriend, Georgina Rodriguez, and his son, Cristiano Jr.

 The trio were spotted cheering on the racers as they looked on across the track.
 Ronaldo dressed casually in a gray sweatshirt and white pants, with a pair of dark glasses shielding his eyes.
 He paired the look with a chain around his neck, a few rings and an earring in his left ear, while his hair was styled in his signature pompadour.